 “There’s no way that a single Human or a Mobian could have done this,” Green XIII commented, peering over the bear’s shoulder.
-He appeared to be unbothered by the scene.
+She appeared to be unbothered by the scene.
 “My guess is that another one of Nagus’ experiments has escaped.
 Frankly, I’m not surprised; this has happened quite often in the month or so I’ve been here.”

 “…Then why didn’t whatever attacked this guard come after us?”
 Cream asked, her head tilted to the side.
 She looked away from the eviscerated corpse and towards her childhood friend.
 “More importantly; why did it open our cell door?”

 Tails put a hand under his chin and stroked it.
 “That’s a good point,” he said, arching an eyebrow at the rabbit.
 Her questions only intensified his apprehension at the situation, but he forced himself to maintain a measure of calm.
 “It doesn’t make sense…” His eyes then went to the decaying matter on the floor.
 “In addition, there’s this stuff on the ground.”
 He pointed to the putrid mass of matter on the floor near the dead body and then arched his head towards the golem.
-“You’ve seen this before, Green?” he asked him.
+“You’ve seen this before, Green?” he asked her.